Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 What changed

-• ML stacks (JAX · XLA · MuJoCo XLA · Triton) made dense, batched compute the default kernel.
+• ML stacks (JAX · XLA · MuJoCo XLA · Triton) made dense, batched compute the default.

-• Classical planners, built for serial pointer chasing, leave most of this hardware idle.
+• Classical sampling-based planners (OMPL, the MoveIt default) are serial pointer-chasing, so most of this hardware sits idle.

 denseregular array math, not pointer chasing